How META (Meta Platforms) Makes Money in 2025: A Deep-Dive With Income Statement

 4. Why does Reality Labs operate at a loss?

-Reality Labs, despite generating $470M in revenue, posted an operating loss in Q3 2025.
-This is because META aggressively invests in virtual and augmented reality hardware/software, believing these will drive long-term growthβeven if the division is unprofitable today.
+Reality Labs, despite generating $470M in revenue, posted an operating loss of over $3.7B in Q3 2025.
+This is because META aggressively invests in VR/AR hardware, metaverse development, and long-term innovation, believing these will drive future growth—even if the division is unprofitable today.

 5. How does META's effective tax rate compare to previous years?

 META's effective tax rate in Q3 2025 was 87.5%, significantly higher than previous years.
-This high rate is primarily due to a one-time tax expense, including adjustments related to share-based compensation and international structuring.
+This high rate is primarily due to one-time tax impacts and adjustments, including share-based compensation and international tax structuring.